I Got Sweat Botox In An Attempt To Smell Better

 AdvertisementADVERTISEMENT

-But there are different types of body odour.
+But there are different types of body odor.
 There’s the general smell of skin, which is largely inoffensive and comes from the eccrine glands that cover the majority of our bodies.
 If you are not a particularly sweaty person and haven’t experienced any intense exercise or stress, this is likely how the majority of your sweat appears.
-And then there’s the other kind of sweat, the kind that is funky, pungent and sour.
-It’s an odour that reminds me of school locker rooms, unwashed gymwear and being unwillingly pressed against office workers when commuting home.
+And then there’s the other kind of sweat, the kind that is funky, pungent, and sour.
+It’s an odor that reminds me of school locker rooms, unwashed gym clothes, and being unwillingly pressed against office workers when commuting home.

 AdvertisementADVERTISEMENT